Personal Injury Lawyer Atlanta, Georgia

 Torn Meniscus: How Long Does It Take to Heal?

-Personal injury lawyer Atlanta, GAA torn meniscus can be a painful, debilitating injury.
-Even worse, your injury may be the result of a violent car crash or work accident, leaving you unable to drive, work efficiently or pursue daily activities or hobbies you enjoy.
+A torn meniscus can be a painful, debilitating injury.
+Even worse, your injury may be the result of a violent car crash or work accident, leaving you unable to drive, work efficiently, or pursue the normal activities and hobbies you enjoy.

-A severe knee injury may require expensive surgery and physical therapy, which you can’t afford.
-If the insurance company is giving you trouble, contact Gary Martin Hays & Associates for a free consultation to review your options and your rights.
+A severe knee injury involving a meniscus tear may require expensive surgery and physical therapy, which most can’t afford.
+If the insurance company is giving you trouble, contact Gary Martin Hays & Associates for a free consultation to review your legal options and your rights.

 Meniscus Tear Causes

-The medial and lateral menisci are two C-shaped pieces of cartilage that act as cushions between the shinbone and thighbone (meniscus comes from the Greek words mēniskos ‘crescent’ and mēnē ‘moon’).
+The medial and lateral menisci are two C-shaped pieces of cartilage that act like cushions between the shinbone and thighbone (meniscus comes from the Greek words mēniskos ‘crescent’ and mēnē ‘moon’).

-A tear can happen due to trauma caused by a sudden twist or hyper-extension/flexion of the knee joint.
-Knee injuries can also occur while kneeling, squatting or lifting something heavy.
+A meniscus tear can happen due to trauma caused by a sudden twist, hyper-extension, or hyperflexion of the knee joint.
+Knee injuries most commonly occur while kneeling, squatting, or lifting something heavy.

 Age and obesity can increase a person’s risk of suffering a torn meniscus.